cwrc/cwrc_leaf_build/README.md

 # CWRC LEAF Build

-The next generation of the CWRC (Canadian Writing Research Collaboratory) extends the LEAF base.
-The CI/CD builds a container image based on LEAF.
-The customizations included within this repository extend the LEAF base.
+The next generation of the CWRC (Canadian Writing Research Collaboratory) building upon and extending [LEAF](https://gitlab.com/calincs/cwrc/leaf/leaf-base-i8).

+The OCI image built by the workflow includes the CWRC customizations in this repository layered on top of LEAF via CI/CD build workflow.

 ## CWRC customizations of LEAF